-Fill elegant bowls or vases with fake diamonds that you can find at a craft or party store.
+Fill elegant bowls or vases with cheap fake diamonds that you can find at a craft or party store.
 They will add some sparkle to your party.
 You can also put lights in with the diamonds to enhance the sparkle and add a small light source.

 2. Dazzling Sequins

-Sprinkle some silver and gold sequins on the tables for that extra glow.
+Sprinkle some small silver and gold sequins on the tables for that extra glow.
 You can use the same sequins to fill jars or vases that also serve as great centerpieces.

 3. Glitter and Confetti Galore